cometodukey/potatOS/kernel/README.md

-# Spud
+# spud

-Spud is an i686 kernel for the potatOS operating system.
+spud is an i686 kernel for the potatOS operating system.

 ## Features